-The district municipality has increased the sanitation budget for 2011/2012 and 2012/13 financial years.
-The Municipality has resolved to prioritize the service for the areas with high water table such as Ga - Mamadi (Taaibosch), Eldorado, Innes and Slaaphoek.
+The district municipality has increased the sanitation budget for 2014\15 financial years.
+The Municipality has resolved to prioritize the service for the areas with high water table such as Ga - Mamadi (Taaibosch), Eldorado, Innes and Slaaphoek, as well as fast developing areas such as Witten.
+Furthermore provision is been planned for new settlements such as Tolwe whose general plan is to be approved by the office of the Surveyor-General.
 There is also provision from the Department of Human Settlements for rural areas VIP toilets.
 A major challenge is the growing settlements that put huge demand of the service.